actions-marketplace-validations/jeroenptrs_gh-action-update-deno/README.md

 ---

-_**NOTE:** this is a recepy not a fully fledged Github Action!, copy and paste the code below into a new action!_
+_**NOTE:** this is a recipe not a fully fledged Github Action!, copy and paste the code below into a new action!_

 ```yml